BII-Lab/Yeti-Project/README.md

     acl: [ yeti-notify-bii, yeti-notify-wide, yeti-notify-tisf ]
     ```

-    Afterward, please send a mail to coordinators mailing list to notify that it is done.
+    Afterward, please send a mail to coordinators' mailing list to notify that it is done.

     **Step 3: Monitoring system setup**

-    For the purpose of experiment and measurement study,we require each root server operator to capture DNS packet on DNS servers and save as pcap file, then send to our storage server.
+    For the purpose of experiment and measurement study, we require each root server operator to capture DNS packets on DNS servers and save as pcap file, then send to our storage server.
 Regarding the data sharing issue, please turn to the [data sharing document](doc/DataSharingDeclaration.md) of YETI Project.

     Please read the following link how to setup and join the YETI monitoring system: https://github.com/BII-Lab/Yeti-Project/blob/master/script/monitor-external/README.txt